thomassuedbroecker/watson-nlp-custom-init-container/README.md

 First let us resume how you can add models to [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime container.

 1. You can build a [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime container image including the models.
-You usually use this for testing at local or serverless environments.[(Example gif)](https://suedbroecker.files.wordpress.com/2022/12/watson-nlp-ce-01.gif?w=736&zoom=2) ([direct copy of the models](https://github.com/thomassuedbroecker/watson-nlp-example-code-engine/blob/main/code/Dockerfile)
+You usually use this for testing at local or serverless environments.[(Example gif)](https://suedbroecker.files.wordpress.com/2022/12/watson-nlp-ce-01.gif?w=736&zoom=2) ([example Dockerfile for direct copy of the models](https://github.com/thomassuedbroecker/watson-nlp-example-code-engine/blob/main/code/Dockerfile)
 2. You can build a [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime container image including the models using a [multistage build](https://github.com/thomassuedbroecker/watson-nlp-example-code-engine/blob/main/code/Multistage.Dockerfile) with pretrained model container images.
 2. You can run a [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime and load models from a mounted location (load from Docker volumes).
 You usually use this for local testing. [(Example gif)](https://suedbroecker.files.wordpress.com/2022/12/watson-nlp-07-1.gif?w=756&zoom=2)
 3. You can run a [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime and load the models with [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)s.
 [Example image](https://suedbroecker.files.wordpress.com/2023/01/watson-nlp-03.png).
 You usually use this for Kubernetes deployments.